astuff/pacmod_dbc/doc/user_can_protocol.md

 1. The rules for the COUNTER and COMPLEMENT fields in this message not are met.

 ## System Ready Rules
-The SYSTEM_READY signal in the GLOBAL_RPT_2 message shall be READY all the following are true:
+The SYSTEM_READY signal in the GLOBAL_RPT_2 message shall be READY when all the following are true:

 1. Estop is released.
 1. No active faults.